 An Attractive Design

-If you want to show potential customers that you are serious about your business, you need to present a professional face to the internet.
+If you want to show potential customers that you’re serious about your business, you need to present a professional face to the internet.
 This means having your website professionally designed or, at the very least, looking that way.

-If you owned a brick and mortar business, you wouldn’t let a novice paint your store front.
-It’s too important – you would want to make sure it was done right.
+If you owned a brick and mortar business, you wouldn’t let a novice paint your storefront.
+It’s too important—you’d want to make sure it was done right.
 Well, your website needs a professional coat of paint too!

 You won’t get a second chance to create a great first impression, right?
 And this post from ConversionXL shows that first impressions are 94% design related.

 So make sure yours is up to scratch!

 Keep Your Website Running Like a Well-Oiled Machine